urbanjost/M_intrinsics/md/SUM.md

 ### **Description**

   **sum**(3) adds the elements of **array**.
-  By default all elements are summed, but groups of sums may be returned along the dimension specified by **dim** and/or elements to add may be selected by a logical mask.
+  When only **array** is specified all elements are summed, but groups of sums may be returned along the dimension specified by **dim** and/or elements to add may be selected by a logical mask.